marekStef/decentralised-storage-system/documentation/docs/main-system/view-manager/schemas.md

 });
 ```

-### ViewTemplateMetadataSchema
+### ViewTemplateMetadata Schema

 This schema is pretty straightforward.
 One thing to point out is `sourceCodeId`.
-This is the id of the uploaded source code from the given execution service.
+This is the id of the uploaded source code from the given execution service such as `Javascript Execution Service`.

 ```js title="ViewTemplateMetadataSchema.js"